- Homosexuality

 LGBT housing discrimination in Alaska is varies by region.

-Same-sex adoption in Alaska is legal.
+Same-sex adoption in Alaska is married couples only.

 Intersex infant surgery in Alaska is not banned.